-Digital Magic Art in short form DimArt, is a new kind of experimental art, which involves elements of:
+Digital Magic Art in short form DimArt, combines digital photography and experimental art, which involves elements of:

 During the interaction with the computer the artwork is created according to the evolutionary principle, which means that the computer provides many imaginative pictures,